r-moeritz/4th/README.md

 --------------

 Under Linux use the shell script `compile.sh` and under Windows you can use `compile.bat`.
-If you want to compile a 64 bit Forth you should use the `compile_64.bat` or `compile_64.sh` script.
+If you want to compile a 64-bit Forth you should use the `compile_64.bat` or `compile_64.sh` script.

 You will find a `forthconsole` executable which is a Forth REPL that you can use to develop in a interactive way.

-With the script `do_images.bat` you can generate a Forth REPL that includes the full kernel.
+With the script `do_images.sh` (`do_images.bat` on Windows) you can generate a Forth REPL that includes the full kernel.
+Note that `do_images` currently only works with a 32-bit Forth.

 Examples
 --------